 Gmail Sponsored Promotion

 Upon clicking on Gmail Ads, a full-screen banner welcomes recipients with a beautiful banner.
-You can combine this with a promotion, target specific audiences and even reach specific demographics!
+You can combine this with a promotion, target specific demographics and even reach specific audiences!

-These ads are targeted towards your intended users based on 4 segmented options:
+These ads are targeted towards your intended users based on the following options:

-- Affinity and custom affinity are known as the interests and habits of users.
+- Affinity and custom affinity which targets users via their interests and habits.

-- In market & custom intent which aims at reaching audiences who are actively researching or planning on something.
+- In-market & custom intent which aims at reaching audiences who are actively researching or planning in order to reach a purchase decision.

-- Remarketing known to reach audiences who interacted digitally with your business before.
+- Remarketing by reaching audiences who interacted with your business previously.

 Social Media Platforms for Furniture Marketing